Finding Antique Sewing Machine Parts

 Repairing the Most Valuable Antique Sewing Machines

 Some antique sewing machines are more desirable and more valuable than others.
-Sewing machines that were made prior to 1870 sometimes have a higher value, and rare models can also be worth more.
-If you are interested in collecting antique sewing machines for the purpose of repairing and trying to resell them, these are the some of the types of sewing machines you should look for:
+Sewing machines that were made prior to 1870 usually have a higher value The following types of antique sewing machines are the ones that typically have the most value to collectors and antique dealers:

 • Hand-held style sewing machines